evildmp/tinyDisplay/docs/index.rst

 tinyDisplay
 =======================================

-A Python project that implements widgets and screen management for small displays.
+A Python project (in progress) that implements widgets and screen management for small displays.

 .. rst-class:: clearfix row